Skip to Content

 3. Fellowship Leave Adjustment – Up to 12 workload credits per semester may be assigned to a faculty member who is awarded a fellowship leave through the process described in AA/PPS No. 04.01.32, Management and Funding of Faculty Fellowships.

 4. Emergency or Worklife Adjustment – Workload credits may be used in conjunction with more flexible responsibility on projects for which there is a deliverable product.
-Because of implications for sick leave, benefits, tenure and promotion timelines, the Family and Medical Leave Act, and other regulations, these adjustments must be reviewed by the chair or director, dean, and associate provost in consultation with Faculty and Academic Resources.
+Because of implications for sick leave, benefits, tenure and promotion timelines, the Family and Medical Leave Act, and other regulations, these adjustments must be reviewed by the chair or director, dean, and senior vice provost in consultation with Faculty and Academic Resources.
 Credit may be granted to graduate students where appropriate in certain situations.
-The provisions described in UPPS No. 04.04.30, University Leave Policy, may also apply.
+The provisions described in UPPS No. 04.04.30, University Leave Policy may also apply.

 9. WORKLOAD AND REPORTING PROCEDURES

-10. REVIEWERS OF THIS PPS
+10. * REVIEWERS OF THIS PPS

 1. Reviewers of this PPS include the following: